Mouldings are often not the first thing a Kitchen & Bath Designer may think of when updating a bathroom, but maybe it should be.

 Not every bathroom needs a to-the-studs renovation to transform it.

 If your client’s bathroom has good bones consider turning to mouldings for a cost effective update.

-This large master bathroom featured free standing fixtures and open shelving for display and storage.
+This large principle bathroom featured free standing fixtures and open shelving for display and storage.